How Many Clubs Can You Have in Your Golf Bag?

-A PGA Tour player can carry as many golf bags as they desire.
-More than likely, they carry between 6-10, depending on how often they like to switch balls to avoid playing a ball that is too torn up from on course wear.
+A PGA Tour player can carry as many golf balls as they desire.
+More than likely, they carry between 6-10, depending on how often they like to switch balls to avoid playing a ball that is too torn up from on-course wear.
 One note here is that PGA Tour players may only play one brand and model of golf ball.
 For instance, they may not play Titleist Pro V1s and Titleist Pro V1xs.

-If you have any other questions as you think about building the ideal setup for your game, reach out to me or another Golf expert here on Curated for free advice and recommendations.
+If you have any other questions as you think about finding the right golf equipment for your game, reach out to me or another Golf Expert here on Curated for free advice and recommendations.